-Last year, provincial nominations for Permanent Residency grew by 60 per cent from 2021 - also a record year for immigration.
+S. COADY: Last year, provincial nominations for Permanent Residency grew by 60 per cent from 2021, which was also a record year for immigration.

-We continue to provide refuge to those fleeing the horror of war and persecution.
-The vast majority of the more than 2,400 who landed here are choosing to stay and settle in the province that welcomed them with open arms.
+S. COADY: We continue to provide refuge to those fleeing the horror of war and persecution.
+The vast majority of the more than 2,400 of the people who landed here are choosing to stay and settle in the province that welcomed them with open arms.